We've provided anwers to common questions:

 No. Biodegradable bags contaminate existing recycling streams and don’t adequately decompose in a landfill.

-4. Can residents continue to use their own plastic bags after comes in effect on January 1, 2020?
+4. Can residents continue to use their own plastic bags after the bylaw comes in effect on August 16, 2021?

 The bylaw only regulates businesses, not customers.
 Residents can continue to reuse their existing plastic bags as long as they wish.